 Hot tubs can last 30+ years if properly maintained.
-For almost two decades we’ve helped hot tub users across the globe find parts and fix hot tubs they weren’t sure could be revived.
+For over two decades we’ve helped hot tub users across the globe find parts and fix hot tubs they weren’t sure could be revived.
 We know what it takes to keep your hot tub running and looking great.
 Here are the 4 things you must do to prepare your hot tub for fall:

 1. Drain & Refill

 Your hot tub water should be changed once every 3-4 months.
 After using it all summer long, you should drain and refill it with fresh water.
 Proper water care is essential for the life of your hot tub (and the health of the people using it).

 If your water source is high in mineral content, the use of a PreFresh Filter will greatly reduce potential scale buildup on your heater and spa shell, and will make balancing the water much easier.

 2. Clean Your Filter

 A dirty, clogged, or worn out filter can cause damage to your spa pump and cause cloudy or foamy water.
 During each water change and about once per month, remove your filter and give it a thorough cleaning.
 Replace filters that have been in use for more than 1 year (6 months if heavy bather load).

 Clean your filter with a non-foaming filter cleaner, such as Power Soak.

 Replace your filter with a quality brand pleated filter, such as Clarathon Filter Cartridges.

 Your spa cover needs periodic maintenance to keep it looking its best.
 Cleaning and treating the cover with protectant can add years to its life and save you a bundle of money.